karlmikko/reactor/README.md

 See the [example](https://rawgit.com/KingKarl85/reactor/master/example.html) for usage.

+## Router

+Requires Backbone to do the routing and history watching.

+However it doesn't use the Backbone.Router class.
+Reactor.Router instead listens to route/hash change events and implements the routing logic on it's own route list.

+This allows Reactor.Router to have multiple router instances, unlinke Backbone.Router.

+This also allows for Reactor.Router to implement a crude "contexual routing" implementation.
+See the above example.

 ## Plans Include

 * Router
 * Model
 * Collection
 * Components

 All designed specifically for React.